Materiality Assessment

 The analysis considers two perspectives:

-• Inside-Out: This perspective focuses on the company’s impact on the environment and society.
-The aim is to identify those topics where the company exerts a significant—both positive and negative—impact.
+Inside-Out: This focuses on the company’s environmental and social impact.
+The aim is to identify the areas in which the company has a significant impact, both positive and negative.

 Using climate as an example: the analysis considers both the greenhouse gas emissions generated directly by the company or along its value chain (Inside-Out), as well as opportunities such as developing new business areas through climate adaptation, or risks arising from more frequent extreme weather events (Outside-In).